EU-OSHA/oira.statistics.deployment/README.md

     metabase-host = oira.local

 Adapt `metabase-host` to the address you want to bind to or leave empty to use the default (`localhost`).

+## Installation / Update

+### One-Shot

+Whether you're installing for the first time or updating an existing installation, it's usually enough to call

+    # make all

+This sets up everything in one go.

+### Step-By-Step

+If the one-shot setup fails for some reason or you're interested in the details, read on for a step-by-step setup.

 Decrypt the secrets with: